Get high quality reps in.

 Not getting out at stop, being stingy with limit orders

-Not waiting for big picture context to match up with TTF
+Not waiting for TTF to match up with HTF bias

-Not taking a test 2RBO over a bad signal bar even tho it's still a
+Not taking a 2RBO entry over a bad signal bar, especially at a key

 Disclaimer: Most traders fail.
 Most traders lose all or most of their

-to buy or sell any security.
-This is my degenerate trading strategy.
+recommendation to buy or sell any security.
+This is my degenerate trading